Pricing Guide 2025

 Wellness Programs

-AIA Vitality rewards healthy behaviors with premium discounts up to 25%.
-Even small lifestyle improvements (regular exercise, health checks) reduce premiums.
+AIA's Vitality program rewards healthy behaviours with potential premium discounts.
+Even modest lifestyle changes (regular exercise, health checks) may reduce your premium.

 8